GothenburgBitFactory/ti.net/content/docs/stopwatch.md

                                                 0:02:26
 ```

-By default, the `summary` command shows only today\'s tracked time.
+By default, the `summary` command shows only today's tracked time.
 You
 can learn more about the `ѕummary` command in other documents.